 First, a little bit about ourselves...

 My name is Marcus.
 I was born and raised in the Midwest.
 Some of my first memories include playing on my grandparent's farm, roaming the fields and tending to their vegetable garden.

 By the time I was 5 years old, I was begging my parents to put in a vegetable garden in their suburban backyard.
-My wish finally came true and summers were spent growing tomatoes, peppers, rhubarb, lettuce, radishes, spinach, sweet corn and cucumbers.
+My wish finally came true and summers were spent growing tomatoes, peppers, rhubarb, lettuce, radishes, spinach, sweet corn, squash and cucumbers.
 The garden continued to thrive, year after year, even after I left home and went to college.
 Along the way, much was learned about growing vegetables.

 After college, I landed a job in the Carolinas.
 After a few years, I managed to buy an old house and several acres of land in the foothills of the Blue Ridge mountains.
 Although the soil is much different in the South than it was in the Midwest, I was determined to put in a large vegetable garden.
 I spent most of my free time tending to the large yard.
 I dug a garden from scratch in the dense clay soil.
 I planted lots of different vegetables that first year, and also planted some grapes, berries and fruit trees.
 The garden is still there today, but has grown in size over the years.